Get the Recipe

 Want to know the secret to even crisper roast potatoes?
 Increase surface area.
 The more surface area a potato has for a given volume, the more bits there are to crisp up, and the crunchier it'll become.
-The potatoes above have been parbolied then tossed roughly in a bowl with a metal spoon until their surfaces have been roughed and scratched up.
-All those microscopic nooks and crannies will make for an extra crunchy surface.
+The potatoes above have been parboiled, then tossed roughly in a bowl with a metal spoon until their surfaces were roughed and scratched up.
+All those microscopic nooks and crannies will make for an extra-crunchy surface.

 You can use any type of potatoes you like for this, but there's a tradeoff:

-- Red waxy potatoes will have the creamiest texture of all, but will lack a very strong crisp crust.
-I don't recommend them for his purpose.
+- Red waxy potatoes will have the creamiest texture of all, but will lack a very strong, crisp crust.
+I don't recommend them for this purpose.

 Well, if you can get your hands on it, this:

-People often tout the awesomeness of duck fat and potatoes, and for good reason: it tastes awesome.
-Duck fat has a distinct richness and aroma that gets absorbed very easily into the surface of a spud.
+People often tout the awesomeness of duck fat with potatoes, and for good reason: It tastes awesome.
+Duck fat has a distinct richness and aroma that get absorbed very easily into the surface of a spud.
 On top of that, it's got plenty of saturated fat and a high smoke point, which makes it an ideal medium for crisping up fried or roasted foods.
-(In general, the higher the saturated fat content of an oil, the more efficiently it'll crisp foods).
+(In general, the higher the saturated fat content of an oil, the more efficiently it'll crisp foods.)
 Can't get duck fat?
 Well, turkey fat or chicken fat collected from roasted birds will do just fine.

-Bacon fat or rendered lard are also fine choices, as are just about any sort of animal-derived fat.
+Bacon fat and rendered lard are also fine choices, as is just about any sort of animal-derived fat.

-If you must, extra-virgin olive oil will certainly do admirably well, though you won't get quite the same level of crispness you'd get out of an animal fat.
+If you must use it, extra-virgin olive oil will certainly do admirably well, though you won't get quite the same level of crispness you'd get out of an animal fat.